 That’s where long tail terms or keywords can help.
 These give us more of an intention behind the searchers motive.
 A long tail keyword is a chain of words a searcher may use to ask a search engine a question.
 It can help determine what a searcher’s intent is.
 Google Trends is not a good source for long tail keywords.
 Instead, it’s good at showing broadly that some topic is being searched; Google Trends isn’t really saying anything beyond that.

 Keyword research, even light keyword research using Google’s autofill feature can help us breakdown some key information… sometimes.

-Using Google Trends to Determine the Success of a Candidate
+Using Google Trends for Democratic Debates to Determine a Candidates Success

 Using Google Trends to determine the success of a candidate is not a good method as we don’t know the user’s intent.
 We don’t know if they were just curious or seriously interested in the candidate.
 Just like length of time is not a complete indicator of who did well during a debate (otherwise Chuck Todd killed it), neither is search results.
 What truly matters, in the end, is election day.

 Topics do not tell us the intent of the search, they merely tell us that people were searching.
 Google Trends is a great tool, but when used incorrectly it can confuse the journalist and the reader.